anabrid/pyanalog/doc/installation.rst

 - **Python >=3.6** is required.
 - Some packages are recommended.
 See ``setup.py`` for the list of packages.
+- If you use pip, you might enjoy `requirements.txt`

 To be done: Write more about virtualenv and how to use pip to install the (optional) dependencies.